History of women in the Indian subcontinent: Ancient and Early Medieval periods

 Women during the Vedic period enjoyed high status with men in all aspects of life.
 Works by ancient Indian grammarians such as Patanjali and Katyayana suggest that women were educated in the early Vedic period.
-Rig Vedic verses suggest that women married at a mature age and were probably free to select their own husbands in a practice called swayamvar or live-in relationship called Gandharva marriage.
+Rig Vedic verses suggest that women married at a mature age and were probably free to select their own husbands in a practice called swayamvar or through Gandharva marriage.
 The Rig Veda and Upanishads mention several women sages and seers, notably Gargi Vachaknavi and Maitreyi (c.
 7th century BCE).

 Originally, women were allowed to undergo initiation and study the Vedas.
 In the Dharmasutra of Hathras, it is mentioned that:

-Also, in the Puranas, every God was shown in consort of their wives (Brahma with Saraswathi, Vishnu with Lakshmi and Shiva with Parvati).
+Also, in the Puranas, every God was shown in consort of their wives, Vishnu with Lakshmi and Shiva with Parvati).
 Idols of god and goddesses were depicted with importance to both genders.
 Separate temples were set up for goddesses, and within each temple, goddesses were treated and worshipped with as much care and devotion as the gods were.
 There are also specific practices that endure to this day, in terms of preference of worship.

-The book "Hindu Female Deities as a resource for contemporary rediscovery of the Goddess" by Gross Rita.M, 1989, says:
+The book Hindu Female Deities as a resource for contemporary rediscovery of the Goddess by Gross Rita.M, 1989, says:

-Even in the practice of Homa (ritual involving fire, and offerings to fire), every mantra or Shloka is addressed to Swaha, the wife of Agni, instead of Agni himself.
-Devi Bhagavata Purana: 9.43, says that all requests to Agni had to be made through his wife only:This aspect of Swaha as Agni's wife is mentioned in Mahabharata, Brahmavantara Purana, Bhagavatha Purana as various hymns.

 In the 6th or 5th century BCE, Queen Mṛgāvatī (in Sanskrit), or Migāvatī (in Prakrit) of the Vatsa mahajanapada ruled as regent while her son Udayana was either a minor or held captive by a rival king, and she earned "the admiration of even experienced ministers."